-The configuration level simulation, discussed in section 4.4, operates at a higher level in that the response of a given optical configuration is symbolically computed and parameterized [64].
+The configuration level simulation, discussed in section LT-4.4, operates at a higher level in that the response of a given optical configuration is symbolically computed and parameterized [72].
+A recent update has been written in Python, pygwinc [73].
+This package offers a more usable and adaptable tool for computing noise budgets for a variety of interferometers.
 These symbolic computations can be compared with the more detailed numerical results given by frequency domain codes.
 While inappropriate for detailed simulation of the optical plant, this approach is very effective for an initial exploration of a parameter space for a variety of optical configurations.
 Further development of the GWINC configuration level simulation to accommodate the variety of optical configurations is currently under way for future detectors and will aid in down-selection and optimization.

 To date these simulations have focused on the core of the interferometer, the optics, and have largely neglected the surrounding mechanical systems.
-A missing piece in detector simulation is a comprehensive mechanical simulation tool for the vibration isolation and suspension design (LSC Program 2019-2020, section 3.2) which includes the capability to handle a variety of mechanical systems and the ability to compute of thermal noise for any given configuration.
+A missing piece in detector simulation is a comprehensive mechanical simulation tool for the vibration isolation and suspension design (LSC Program section 3.2) which includes the capability to handle a variety of mechanical systems and the ability to compute of thermal noise for any given configuration.